bitnami/charts/_docs/authoring-kubernetes-manifests.md

 ## Readme

-The README is intended to help users get started with using the bitnami images on their kubernetes clusters.
+The readme is intended to help users get started with using the bitnami images on their kubernetes clusters.
 It's function is to:

 - Provide brief usage example
 - Overview of the architecture (diagrams, screenshots, etc.)